Hobnail: Uses

-Hobnailed boots were formerly used for mountaineering to grip on sloping rock surfaces.
-Mountaineering hobnailed boots tended to have large pointed hobnails on the extreme edges of the soles and heels to grip small roughness on steeply sloping rock and on snow, particularly before crampons were used.
+Hobnailed boots were formerly common in mountaineering to grip on sloping rock surfaces.
+These boots tended to have large pointed hobnails on the extreme edges of the soles and heels to grip small roughness on steeply sloping rock and on snow, but have become less common with the invention of crampons.

+Homemade hobnailed boots, which provide traction on ice and snow, can be created by driving roofing nails (with cut-off ends) through used rubber boots, which are then worn with normal shoes on the inside.

+A form of hobnailed boots were used by the British Royal Air Force for both ground staff and some aircrew, from the 1920s until just after the end of World War II.